CedricArtigue/mergify-stargazers/README.md

 For the sake of simplicity and dev rapidity, during the first naive approach we'll limit ourselves to a maximum of less than 60 api calls for building the required result, which translates to:
 - a single stargazers page for a target repo will be fetched
-- only a single page of starred repository will be fecthed only for a few stargazers.
+- only a single page of starred repository will be fetched only for a few stargazers.

 ## 💡 First Solution and Future Scope<a name = "solution"></a>
 ### Architecture